DarthQorr/NASA-SPACE-APPS-CHALLENGE-2024/README.md

 The Unity file is avalable in the following Google Drive folder: https://drive.google.com/drive/folders/1fZ4a5a1usPYgquFGGjRPe-eke2HGu7D6?usp=sharing

-It must be donwloaded and used as a single folder.
+It must be downloaded and used as a single folder.